tuiwidgets/tuiwidgets/doc/events.rst

       Returns the text associated with the event.

-   .. cpp:function:: Qt::KeyboardModifiers modifiers() const
+   .. cpp:function:: Tui::KeyboardModifiers modifiers() const

       Returns the modifiers associated with the event.